Huiziwang/Huiziwang.github.io/README.md

 High-Dimensional Classification Methods and Analysis; Statistical Methods for Bioinformatics and Genomics; Machine Learning Algorithms for Sparse Data; Categorical and Next-Generation Sequencing Data Analysis; Statistical Machine Learning Applications; High-Throughput Sequence Diagnostics.

+### Dissertation:

+Efficient Classification Methods for Sparse High-Dimensional Count Data with Model Selection as Motivated by Microbe Finder

+- Provide new methods for high-dimensional (HD) classification analysis with count data that are computationally efficient, can model zero-inflation and over-dispersion, and allow for model and/or variable selection while avoiding overfitting.
+(No one method addresses all of these issues simultaneously.)

+- Advisor: Dr. Joshua D Habiger.

 ### Patent:

 - [Cardwell, K. F., Espindola, A. S., Dang, T., Habiger, J. D., and Wang, H. (2023).
 System and method for interactive pathogen detection.
 US Patent No.: US20230360731A1.](https://patents.google.com/patent/US20230360731A1)